anywhichway/array-set-ops/README.md

 union.iterable x 64.74 ops/sec ±1.61% (64 runs sampled) 79910
 ```

+# FAQ

+Why not use generators instead of custom iterator interally?
+By sharing the code base we save size and ensure that idential algoritms are used.

 # Change History (Reverse Chronological Order)

+2023-02-23 v0.4.5 Abstracted out `createIterable` to reduce size of code base.
+Added generator versions of set operations to performance testing.

-2023-02-23 v0.4.4 Corrected speed summary close to top of README.
+2023-02-22 v0.4.4 Corrected speed summary close to top of README.

 2023-02-22 v0.4.3 More unit tests.
 Optimized `difference` and `symmetricDifference`.